Terms and Conditions

 a) The Donor wishes to make a donation for charitable purposes, and for that purpose is donating a sum or sums of money to be held by the Trust for charitable purposes,

 b) The Trustees will open a Gift Account for the Donor and hold all funds donated for or on behalf of the Donor in that account for the Donor,

 c) The funds so donated will be held in a specified Gift Account until distribution in accordance with this Agreement,

-(ii) The Trust shall be entitled to deduct a donation fee towards the operating costs of The Gift Trust from the Gift Account calculated at the end of each quarter and deducted quarterly as outlined on The Gift Trust's Account types and fees page.
+ii) The Trust shall be entitled to deduct contribution costs from the Gift Account towards its operating costs, calculated at the end of each quarter and deducted quarterly: